JLpro-cd/LeetCode-Launchpad/README.md

 - This is a project I started working on in order to gain some more experience with React and Django while deepening my understanding of LeetCode-related concepts.
 - The Python Leetcode Grind Assistant is designed for individuals at any level preparing for technical interviews, particularly focusing on Python.
 - The emphasis is on problem-solving 'tricks' and memorization of abstract patterns.
+- This is still a work in progress, not all content is finished yet!

 ## Technologies Used
 - **Frontend**: React